GREAT LINFORD HISTORY

 The Uthwatt coat of arms which adorned the now empty space above the manor house front door.

-The manor house was re-fronted in 1780 and the roof lowered and slated to keep up with fashions, this then being the last known major change to the building, though some further alterations took place in Victorian times that were of limited impact.
+The manor house was later re-fronted in 1780 and the roof lowered and slated to keep up with fashions, this then being the last known major change to the building, though some further alterations took place in Victorian times that were of limited impact.

 Internally, additional panelling and fireplaces were added, and on the exterior, panelled box eaves were added to the roof.
 The aforementioned guide to historic buildings casts some doubt on the age and authenticity of the ballroom decorations in situ, with the suggestion that later Victorian artisans had used the pattern books of a prolific 18th century architect named William Halfpenny to remodel the room in his style.